The Children's Channel: Later years

 In 1992, The Children's Channel launched an evening block showing programming of greater interest to older children and teenagers.
-The segment, called simply TCC, aired from 5.00pm to 7.00pm, and featured a number of home-produced programmes, such as CDQ and TVFM, as well as American imports including Saved by the Bell.
+The segment, called simply TCC, aired from 5:00 pm to 7:00 pm, and featured several home-produced programmes, such as CDQ and TVFM, as well as American imports including Saved by the Bell.
 During the day, The Children's Channel continued targeting younger children, and a large amount of its programming output was still archive animated series from the 1980s.
-As time went on, the TCC block extended its hours, initially starting half an hour earlier at 4.30pm, until the focus on teen programmes eventually became more prominent across The Children's Channel, which became known as TCC all day long.
+As time went on, the TCC block extended its hours, initially starting half an hour earlier at 4:30 pm, until the focus on teen programmes eventually became more prominent across The Children's Channel, which became known as TCC all day long starting from 16 January 1995.
 The demographic shift repositioned the channel away from its newly established competitors Nickelodeon UK and Cartoon Network Europe, to a market not adequately covered by others.

-On 1 September 1993, the Sky Multichannels package was launched and it became a pay channel on satellite for the first time.
-Its on-air hours were cut back to 6.00am to 5.00pm so that it could share satellite space with Family Channel.
+On 1 September 1993, The Children's Channel became encrypted on satellite when it moved from Astra 1A to Astra 1C as part of the launch of the Sky Multichannels package.
+Its on-air hours were cut back to 6:00 am to 5:00 pm so that it could share space with The Family Channel, which launched on the same day on the same transponder.

-On 11 September 1995, The Children's Channel introduced a strand for toddlers and preschoolers called Tiny TCC, which aired every morning from 6.00am until 9.00am.
-This block was then transferred over to UK Living on 3 February 1997 and renamed Tiny Living with its airtimes being changed to 7.00–9.00am on weekdays, and 7.00–10.00am during the weekend.
+On 11 September 1995, TCC launched a pre-school strand entitled Tiny TCC, which featured the original program Tiny and Crew.
+It broadcast during the morning from 6:00 am to 9:00 am.
+On 24 October 1995, TCC launched its website, marking the occasion with an in-vision continuity piece where viewers asked questions via the net to the stars of Sweet Valley High.
+The website hoped to gain a following among teenagers, with content including fashion, music and games reviews, "gossip" and relationship advice.

+In January 1996, TCC's Nordic feed separated from the UK version as it moved to the Intelsat 605 satellite and became localised in Swedish, Norwegian, Danish and Finnish.
+When Flextech had bought the entirety of TCC, it also acquired a 33% stake in the Dutch channel Kindernet.
+At the start of TCC Nordic, the Dutch language feed of TCC was closed in order to focus on Kindernet, and Dutch viewers on MultiChoice were redirected to TCC Nordic instead.
+The channel was removed entirely from cable operators.

-In mid-1996, Flextech were in talks with Fox and News Corp to sell off a 50% stake in The Children's Channel; however, extremely lengthy negotiations made it impossible to secure a deal.
-Flextech tried to undertake negotiations to secure a different form of investment in The Children's Channel, but decided to refocus on the teen and youth markets instead.
-News Corp went on to launch Fox Kids in a joint venture with sister company Sky.
-This strongly affected TCC as they no longer had access to most of Fox and Saban Entertainment's library.
-On 3 February 1997, all the programmes targeting older children was by then airing were split off into Trouble with TCC reverted to the original name of The Children's Channel and continuing to screen programmes for younger children, running side by side with Trouble.
+In mid-1996, Flextech was in talks with Fox and News Corporation to sell off a 50% stake in TCC; however, extremely lengthy negotiations made it impossible to secure a deal.
+Flextech tried to undertake negotiations to secure a different form of investment in TCC, but decided to refocus on the teen and youth markets instead.
+News Corporation instead partnered with Saban Entertainment to launch a UK version of Fox Kids in a joint venture with sister company BSkyB.
+This strongly affected TCC as they no longer had access to most of Fox and Saban's library.